Tier 2: Stimulus Awards

-All UNC Lineberger Comprehensive Cancer Center members, UNC Chapel Hill faculty, and UNC system school faculty are encouraged to apply.
+All UNC Lineberger Comprehensive Cancer Center members and UNC Chapel Hill faculty are encouraged to apply.
 Non-UNC faculty must be in collaboration with a UNC faculty member, unless they are submitting under a targeted RFA for non-UNC faculty.

 Tier 2 Awards can have multiple investigators.
 One PI must be chosen as the Contact PI.
 Applicants can be principal investigator on only one proposal per round.
 One can be PI on one proposal and a co-investigator on one or more additional proposals.